Catwalk queens prepare for a less glamorous future

 British model Lily Cole grabbed headlines last year when she graduated in Art History from Cambridge University at the age of 23.
 Canadian model Lisa Cant entered Columbia University at 23.

-"I love modeling but I love school more.
-Before I went to university, I saw modeling as my career, but now I see modeling as a means to pay for my future," Cant wrote on the website of The Model Alliance, a non-profit organization which aims to improve working conditions for fashion models.
+"I love modelling but I love school more.
+Before I went to university, I saw modelling as my career, but now I see modelling as a means to pay for my future," Cant wrote on the website of The Model Alliance, a non-profit organisation which aims to improve working conditions for fashion models.

 David Brown, who represents catwalk stars such as Moss, Claudia Schiffer and Campbell, said the chances of a long-term career for most of the girls at the shows these days are much lower than they were during the heady 1990s, when supermodels ruled the fashion roost.